Chizuko Yoshida: Early life and education

 Despite later marrying into the Yoshida family of artists, neither of Chizuko-san's parents were artists.
 Her first creative experiences involved dancing in the Nichigeki Dance Team as a middle school student.
 Six months of this endeavor left Chizuko ill, forcing her to stop performing, though later in her career she would use dance-related themes in her visual work.

 Chizuko then studied art at the Sato Girl's High School in Tokyo, where she began watercolor painting.
-Following graduation, she began studying under painter and printmaker, Fumio Kitaoka.
+Following graduation, she began studying under painter and printmaker, Fumio Kitaoka, who at the time served as president of the Nihon Hanga Kyōkai (Japan Print Association).
 While interning at Kitaoka's studio, Chizuko practiced oil painting and was first exposed to woodblock printing, which would later become an essential part of her practice.

 In 1941, she studied design at Hongo Art Institute in Tokyo but did not get a degree because World War II interrupted her time there.
 Chizuko evacuated to Ayoama, but moved back to Tokyo after the war's end to continue painting.